 Up to three graduate courses may be repeated.
 However, no graduate course may be repeated more than once.
 When a course is repeated, both grades will remain in the student's record and will be included in any transcript.
-The higher grade will be used in computing the grade point average or credit hours for purposes of graduation.
+The higher grade will be used in computing the grade point average (GPA) or credit hours for purposes of graduation.
 This policy does not apply to coursework specified in the catalog that can be repeated for credit.
 Students are advised to check with the Office of Financial Aid to determine how and if grades earned in repeated coursework impact their financial aid eligibility status.

-If a final examination is given in a course, it must be given at the time scheduled by the Office of the Registrar during the final examination period.
+When a final examination is given in a course, it must be given at the time scheduled by the Office of the Registrar during the final examination period.
 A final examination must not last more than 2 hours and 45 minutes.
 Students for whom three or more final examinations are scheduled in one day may petition to take the additional final examinations on different days.

 Grades and Grade Point Average

-The following grade scale is used in graduate coursework at the University:
+The following grade scale is used in graduate coursework at the university: